ucsb-cs148-w24/project-pj10-spotifai/README.md

 # [Design Doc](https://github.com/ucsb-cs148-w24/project-pj10-spotifai/blob/main/docs/DESIGN.md)

 # Functionality
+1. Open Spotify app on your computer and play a song.
-1. Login with Spotify + accept terms and conditions.
+2. Login with Spotify + accept terms and conditions.
-2. You will be redirected to a clone of your Spotify dashboard... but better!
-There are 4 main added functionalities on the **SpotifAI** dashboard: AI playlist cover generator, popularity stats, beat visualizer, and YouTube music video player.
+3. You will be redirected to a clone of your Spotify dashboard... but better!
+There are 5 main added functionalities on the **SpotifAI** dashboard: AI playlist cover generator, popularity stats, song animator, waveform visualizer, and YouTube music video player.
-   - **AI Playlist Cover Generator:** Click 'Generate Playlist Cover' to get a custom image generated using a prompt based on the artists in your playlist!
+   - **AI Playlist Cover Generator:** Click 'Generate Playlist Cover' to get a custom image generated using a prompt based on the artists in your playlist.
+   - **Song Animation:** Click 'Load Animation' to load a pop-up 3D animated icosahedron that dances to your song.
+   - **Waveform Visualizer:** Click 'Load Waveform' to load a pop-up waveform song player that lets you speed up, slow down, and download an MP3 of your song.
-   - **Popularity Stats:** Mouse over an interactive map to see how many people from each country are listening to your current artist!
+   - **Popularity Stats:** Mouse over an interactive map to see how many people from each country are listening to your current artist.
-   - **Beat Visualizer:** Click 'Generate Visualizer' to load a 3D animation that dances to your song!
-   - **YouTube MV Player:** Watch your song's music video without leaving the SpotifAI dashboard!
+   - **Find on YouTube:** Click 'Open Song in YouTube' to be redirected to your song's corresponding music video.
+   - **Lyric Analysis:** Click 'Lyric Analysis' to view details about your song's lyrics.

-# Known Problems
+# Known Issues
+- Load Animation
+   - Takes a long time to load (0-5 minutes) with songs longer than 1 minute.
+   - May not load if Cloudflare Tunnel isn't running.
+- Load Waveform
+   - Takes a long time to load (0-5 minutes) with songs longer than 1 minute.
+   - May not load if Cloudflare Tunnel isn't running.
+- Non-premium Spotify users cannot select specific songs.
+- Current song display sometimes doesn't update when new song begins playing.
+- May get a 404 error if you launch SpotifAI with no song playing on your Spotify app.
+- Cannot search for songs.

 # Deployment